shyjal/Essential-frontend-tools-frameworks/README.md

 # Essential-Frontend-Tools-Frameworks
-List of Tools, Libraries and Frameworks Essential for a  Frond-end developer.
+A Curated list of Tools, Libraries and Frameworks essential for every Frond-end developer.

+For more elaborated list goto [Frontend Dev Bookmarks](https://github.com/dypsilon/frontend-dev-bookmarks) by dypsilon

 # JavaScript